mongodb/docs/source/reference/commands.rst

                 of the Map/Reduce job to a collection with that name.
 See below for additional output options.

-   :option optional query: A query object, like the query used by the
+   :option query: Optional.
+A query object, like the query used by the
-                           :func:`find()` method.
+                  :func:`db.collection.find()` method.
 Use this to
                   filter to limit the number of documents enter the map phase of the aggregation.

-   :option optional sort: Sorts the input objects using this key.
+   :option sort: Optional.
+Sorts the input objects using this key.
 This
                  option is useful for optimizing the
                  job.
 Common uses include sorting by the emit key so that there are fewer reduces.

-   :option optional limit: Species a maximum number of objects to
+   :option limit: Optional.
+Species a maximum number of objects to
                   return from the collection.

-   :option optional finalize: Specifies an optional "finalize"
+   :option finalize: Optional.
+Specifies an optional "finalize"
                      function to run on a result, following the reduce stage, to modify or control the output of the :dbcommand:`mapReduce`
                      operation.

-   :option optional scope: Place a :term:`document` as the contents of
+   :option scope: Optional.
+Place a :term:`document` as the contents of
                   this field, to place fields into the global javascript scope.

-   :option optional jsMode: Boolean.
+   :option Boolean jsMode: Optional.
 The ``jsMode`` option defaults to
-                            true.
+                           ``false``.

-   :option optional verbose: Boolean.
+   :option Boolean verbose: Optional.
 The ``verbose`` option provides
                             statistics on job execution times.

    :dbcommand:`mapReduce` only require ``map`` and ``reduce`` options, all other fields are optional.
 You must write all ``map`` and